cbailey603/Team_1/README.md

 ![General Sales analysis of City Level Across Categories ](images/General_City.png)

-Across City and County level, the sales data projected similar pattern as Whisky, Vodka and Rum dominated the most part of the sales, followed by Misc, Tequila, Brandy, Schnapps, Gin, etc. The rankings acroos the top 10 counties with most sales in dollars and most sales in volume stayed constant, with Polk, Linn and Scott county taking the first three across dollar sale and volume sale.
+Across City and County level, the sales data projected similar pattern as Whisky, Vodka and Rum dominated the most part of the sales, followed by Misc, Tequila, Brandy, Schnapps, Gin, etc. The rankings across the top 10 counties with most sales in dollars and most sales in volume stayed constant, with Polk, Linn and Scott county taking the first three across dollar sale and volume sale.

 City sales saw identical ranking in popularity of product categories.
 However, there is change of ranking between sale in dollar and sale in volume.
 Cities including Waterloo, Iowa city and West Des Moines swtiched places, the reason of this swtich in places could due to the fact that Vodka's retail prices are lower but sold in greater volume, hence causing the change in ranking, besides this, the pattern of the city level analysis stayed constant with the county level.

 # Data Analytics